hobywan/miranda/README.md

 <img src="docs/figures/matrix.png" alt="matrix" width="280">

-> Results can then be saved by a drap-and-drop to an empty file.
+> You can save results by a drap-and-drop to a file.

 -----